hdShang/arxiv-daily/docs/cs-CV/2025-11-10/papers/251106810v1-conegs-error-guided-densification-using-pixel-cones-for-improved-rec.md

 ---
 layout: default
-title: ConeGS: Error-Guided Densification Using Pixel Cones for Improved Reconstruction with Fewer Primitives
+title: "ConeGS: Error-Guided Densification Using Pixel Cones for Improved Reconstruction with Fewer Primitives"
 ---

 # ConeGS: Error-Guided Densification Using Pixel Cones for Improved Reconstruction with Fewer Primitives